BernardoAO/GLM_V1/README.md

 - GLM_example_file : Jupyter notebook used to plot results from all files.

 Complementary files:
--output_files : folder with the outputfiles of the scripts.
+- output_files : folder with the outputfiles of the scripts.
--plots : folder with plots and figures.
+- plots : folder with plots and figures.